Contesting a Will Because of Undue Influence

 The inheritance rights of loved ones are defeated if the testator is under the undue influence of another.
-To set aside a will on the basis of a claim of undue influence the contestant must prove…
+Contesting a Will Because of Undue Influence requires the contestant to prove:

 - the existence and exercise of an influence upon the testator,

 - which operated to subvert or overpower the testator’s mind at the time the will was executed, and…

 - such that the execution would not have occurred but for the undue influence.

 The doctrine of undue influence derives from English courts.
 A will contest heard by Sir Francis Bacon as the Lord Chancellor of England in 1617 illustrates common aspects of the process of undue influence which emerged in the context of a will contest.
 These aspects include frail health, physical dependency, false affection, relationship poisoning, threats and mistreatment, and involvement in the execution of documents by and in favor of the alleged abuser.